Alternate Story Ending: Ajani and Rayla (Ray & Jay)

 Become a paid subscriber to get access to the rest of this post and other exclusive content.

-Character Q&A: Clarke Ali
+Character Q&A: Zane Armstrong

 Subscribe to continue reading